-- Mix the artichoke hearts, green onions, garlic, cream cheese, mayonnaise, sour cream, mozzarella and parmigiano reggiano reserving some of the cheese.
+- Mix the artichoke hearts, green onions, garlic, cream cheese, mayonnaise, sour cream, mozzarella and parmesan reserving some of the cheeses.

 - Hollow 1/2 an inch out of the center of both halves of the bread.

-- Spread the mixture into the hole in the bread slices and top with the reserved cheese.
+- Spread the mixture into the holes in the bread slices and top with the reserved cheese.

 - Remove the foil and continue to bake until the cheese is melted and golden brown.

 Portobello Mushrooms Stuffed with Spinach and Artichoke Dip